Cognitive Behavioural Therapy (CBT)

 What to Expect in CBT Sessions

 CBT sessions are collaborative and structured, while still being flexible to your needs.
-In our work together, you can expect:
+In our work together with an experienced anxiety CBT therapist or depression CBT specialist, you can expect:

 • A clear understanding of what you're experiencing and why